‘Bachelor In Paradise’ 2017 Cast Rumors: Are Corinne And Chad In For Season 4?

 “I don’t know if the hospital will let me take off more time.
 My job is everything to me and they are so good to me… so I don’t know.
 I don’t want to do anything that would put my job in jeopardy,” she explained.
 “It would depend on the caliber of men.”

-Producers have not leaked any spoilers about the new season of Bachelor in Paradise, but it would be pretty amazing if Olympios, Pell and Johnson all decided to give it a go.
+Producers have not leaked any spoilers about the new season of Bachelor in Paradise, but it would be pretty amazing if Olympios, Pell, and Johnson all decided to give it a go.

-The season finale of The Bachelor airs on ABC Monday night while the new season of Bachelor in Paradise will kick of this summer on ABC.
+The season finale of The Bachelor airs on ABC Monday night while the new season of Bachelor in Paradise will kick off this summer on ABC.

 [Featured Image by ABC]